2025-2026A Year in Review

 A softball team was sponsored.

-We provided funds to elementary and high schools for breakfast programs.
+We provided funds to elementary and high schools for nutrition programs.

 The York Region Children’s Foundation received a scholarship donation for their Stay In School program.